-- purpose - acknowledge author/s - indicate source of information - establish own voice and that of others - conventions - different systems / conventions, for example Harvard System author-date system; Oxford system documentary / note system - in-text and end text referencing, for example Chen (2004 p.
-43) argued that... and Recent studies (Chen 2004, Matthews 2007) have supported the view... - non-text referencing requirements - acknowledgement of sources of information according to the required format, where using the required referencing format - reference or bibliography with or without in-text referencing or end notes - alphabetical by author - title in italics or underlined depending on format used - position of year, publisher depending on format used - additional requirements for www references, for example date site visited
+- different systems / conventions, for example Harvard System author-date system; Oxford system documentary / note system - in-text and end text referencing, for example Chen (2004 p.
+43) argued that... and Recent studies (Chen 2004, Matthews 2007) have supported the view... - non-text referencing requirements - acknowledgement of sources of information according to the required format, where using the required referencing format - reference or bibliography with or without in-text referencing or end notes - alphabetical by author - title in italics or underlined depending on format used - position of year, publisher depending on format used - additional requirements for www references, for example date site visited - individual and group activities - checklists to ensure attention to aspects of structure, content and presentation - use of language reference texts, such as dictionaries and thesaurus to select vocabulary - spell check - reading for grammatical accuracy, punctuation and clarity of expression processes may include:

-Proofreading and editing processes may include:
+Proofreading and editing